-LinkMD[®] Cable Diagnostics
+LinkMD® Cable Diagnostics

-Port 2 of KSZ8863MLL/FLL/RLL supports the LinkMD[®].
-The LinkMD[®] feature utilizes time domain reflectometry (TDR) to analyze the cabling plant for common cabling problems such as open circuits, short circuits and impedance mismatches.
+KSZ8873MLL/FLL/RLL supports the LinkMD®.
+The LinkMD® feature utilizes time domain reflectometry (TDR) to analyze the cabling plant for common cabling problems such as open circuits, short circuits and impedance mismatches.

-LinkMD[®] works by sending a pulse of known amplitude and duration down the MDI and MDI-X pairs and then analyzes the shape of the reflected signal.
-Timing the pulse duration gives an indication of the distance to the cabling fault with maximum distance of 200m and accuracy of ±2m.
+LinkMD® works by sending a pulse of known amplitude and duration down the MDI and MDI-X pairs and then analyzes the shape of the reflected signal.
+Timing the pulse duration gives an indication of the distance to the cabling fault.
 Internal circuitry displays the TDR information in a user-readable digital format.